adilarain00/react-easycheesy-co./README.md

 ### Description:

-This EasyCheesy pizza ordering app offers a realistic ordering experience, allowing users to browse a pizza menu, customize orders, and complete transactions in a streamlined, interactive interface.
+This Easy Cheesy pizza ordering app offers a realistic ordering experience, allowing users to browse a pizza menu, customize orders, and complete transactions in a streamlined, interactive interface.

 ### Functionalities: